 Splashland Hot Springs, Colorado

-Is Splashland Hot Springs, Colorado open to the public?
+Is Splashland Hot Springs open year-round?

-What is the water temperature like?
+What is the pool temperature at Splashland?

 Splashland Hot Springs, Colorado